kenlasko/k8s/NASCONFIG.md

 * **media** - used for media (movies/TV/music etc)

 ## Appdata
 This folder stores all the data used by applications.
-Most applications use standard NFS folders (stored under `/appdata/vol`), which have to be pre-defined for use by PV/PVCs.
-A few use the [NFS Subdir Provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner), which automatically creates folders.
+Most applications use statically-defined NFS folders (stored under `/appdata/vol`), which have to be pre-defined for use by PV/PVCs.
+A few use dynamically provisioned NFS folders.
 These are stored under `/appdata/pv` However, these folder names are not terribly readable, and are only used for workloads that can't use the predefined PV/PVC option.
 These are also folders that don't require backup as they just store log and performance metrics.
 ```
 /share/appdata
 ├── container-station-data  # QNAP Container Station